-Ms. Kayser stated that in her opinion there should be some framework to do some problem solving after a crisis, for healing purposes.
+Ms. Kayser reported that the Inclusiveness and Diversity Subcommittee discussed how there should be some framework to do some problem solving after a crisis, for healing purposes.
 She noted that there was nothing in the City to help with intervention crisis and healing response.